Strawberry Rhubarb Chia Seed Pudding

 Instructions

-- Make the jam by combining the rhubarb, strawberries, and 3 tablespoons maple syrup in a medium saucepan.
+- Make the jam by combining the rhubarb, strawberries, and 3 tablespoons of maple syrup in a medium saucepan.
 Bring to a simmer over medium-high heat, stirring frequently.
 Reduce heat to medium-low and simmer for an additional 5 minutes.
 Mash the strawberries and rhubarb with a fork or wooden spoon.
 Taste and add an additional 1 tablespoon maple syrup if more sweetness is desired.

 - Stir in the chia seeds until thoroughly combined and cook, stirring frequently, until the mixture thickens, about 5-10 minutes.
 Turn off the heat and let cool.